DCAN-Labs/hbcd-docs/docs/instruments/SED/v01-demo.md

 <p><b>Branching Logic</b><br>
 There are several items with branching logic; please consult the RedCAP questionnaire to see question flow and data dictionaries for information on skip patterns.
 Topics with branching logic include: <i>Household roster</i>, <i>Nativity</i>, <i>Jobs / work environment</i>, and items on <i>other biological parent</i> (responses opt in to answer this set of questions).</p>
 <p><b>Birth Parent Sexual Orientation Excluded From Current Release</b><br>
-This item will be available in the interm Release 1.1 - <a href="../../../changelog/pending/#inclusion-of-birth-parent-sexual-orientation">see details</a>.</p>
+This item will be available in the interim Release 1.1 - <a href="../../../changelog/pending/#inclusion-of-birth-parent-sexual-orientation">see details</a>.</p>
 </div>

 ## Administration & Quality Control